grpc/proposal/A31-xds-routeaction-support.md

 more references to the config selector, the final reference to the cluster will be removed, triggering the Service Config update.

-Note that when a cluster is deleted in xDS, if the cds balancer were to queue RPCs in this scenario, wait-for-ready RPCs would be stuck indefinitely referencing the cluster, and it could never be removed.
+Note that when a cluster is deleted in xDS, if the xds_cluster_manager Load Balancing Policy were to queue RPCs in this scenario, wait-for-ready RPCs would be stuck indefinitely referencing the cluster, and it could never be removed.
 Deleted clusters need to drop the RPC and return an UNAVAILABLE status.

 When new clusters are added to xDS, they will be added to both the Config Selector and Service Config simultaneously.
 Here, precautions must be taken to